anirudhi89/CS1671/README.md

 There is a general template for the Dockerfile in the root of this repository, but each assignment may have its own Dockerfile.

+Per the university's academic integrity policy, I am unable to post the code here at this moment.

+If you're interested in viewing the code, please send me an email at [anirudh.iyer@outlook.com](mailto:anirudh.iyer@outlook.com)

 ## Docker Image;
 - OS: Ubuntu 22.04.2 LTS
 - Architecture: Multi-architecture (amd64, arm64)